 I’LL GIVE YOU THE SUN

 This was another book I was lucky enough to win from Fiona and it arrived with a lovely little note from her about how this book was more inspiring than our university course ever was.
 This automatically made me super excited to read this as we both have shared a similar opinion on our shared university degree.
-The book itself follows the story of Jude and her twin brother Noah, who as children are inseparable but after their mothers death they start drifting apart.
-Noah begins to fall in love with a new boy who moved in next door and is magically inspired by the world around him., whilst Jude begins to rebel until she ends up working alongside a grumpy old sculptor and his beautiful assistant, which in an unusual way brings the twins back together again.
-Theres just something magical and inspiring about this story and I can't quite put my finger on what it is.
+The book itself follows the story of Jude and her twin brother Noah, who as children are inseparable but after their mother’s death, they start drifting apart.
+Noah begins to fall in love with a new boy who moved in next door and is magically inspired by the world around him, whilst Jude begins to rebel until she ends up working alongside a grumpy old sculptor and his beautiful assistant.
+This, in an unusual way, brings the twins back together again.
+There’s just something magical and inspiring about this story and I can’t quite put my finger on what it is.
 The way its written is really inventive and I love all the little illustrative mark making that flows along with the story.

 ELEANOR AND PARK

 I don’t know what has taken me so long to read this book as I remember hearing about this when I was a teenager.
 But here I am at nearly 25 and I’ve only just read it this year.
 The story follows Eleanor, a redheaded misfit who shuffles along through life trying her best to remain undetected.
 Then one day she sits next to a boy on the bus called Park and the rest is history.
 Things are a little frosty at first, but slowly over time the awkwardness melts away and reveals a sweet teenage love story.
 There’s a nice naivety about their relationship that reminds me so much of high school crushes.
 It’s a sweet story that’ll melt the heart of anybody, romantic or not.